 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to dabrafenib, any other medications, or any of the ingredients in dabrafenib capsules.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

-- tell your doctor if you have or have ever had diabetes; glucose-6-phosphate dehydrogenase (G6PD) deficiency (a genetic condition); bleeding problems; eye problems; heart, liver, or kidney disease; or any other medical condition.
+- tell your doctor if you have or have ever had diabetes; glucose-6-phosphate dehydrogenase (G6PD) deficiency (a genetic condition); bleeding problems; eye problems; heart failure or other heart problems; liver or kidney disease; or any other medical condition.

-- you should know that dabrafenib may temporarily or permanently stop sperm production and may cause infertility in men; however, you should not assume that you cannot get someone else pregnant.
+- you should know that this medication may decrease fertility in men and women.
+Dabrafenib may temporarily or permanently stop sperm production; however, you should not assume that you cannot get someone else pregnant.
 Tell your doctor if you are pregnant or plan to become pregnant, or if you plan to father a child.
 You or your partner should not become pregnant while you are taking dabrafenib.
 If you or your partner becomes pregnant while taking dabrafenib, call your doctor.
 Dabrafenib may harm the fetus.